 Other survey findings include:

-- 41% believe their credit score will suffer if they check it too often — which is not true.
+- 41% believe their score would suffer if they check it too often, but that also is not true.

 In reaching its results, CompareCards commissioned Qualtrics to conduct an online survey of 1,241 Americans.

 Paying your bills on time is indeed of utmost importance if you are trying to boost your credit score.